Droplet motion on chemically heterogeneous substrates with mass transfer. II. Three-dimensional dynamics

 The motion of a liquid drop on a solid surface is a process that is rather easy to conceptualise, with numerous applications across science and engineering.
 However, the underlying physical processes are inherently complex, rendering their study highly non-trivial.
-Although the long-wave limit yields a single evolution equation for the droplet thickness, its numerical solution becomes considerably challenging as $\lambda\to0$.
+Although the long-wave limit yields a single evolution equation for the droplet thickness, its numerical solution remains considerably challenging particularly as $\lambda\to0$.
 The asymptotic analysis undertaken in this two-part study, is able to mitigate this challenge by developing non-stiff lower-dimensional models for the evolution of the contact line in the 2D and 3D settings.

-In this part, we tackled the 3D geometry, building upon the work in Ref.\ \cite{Savva2018} to include the additional terms required to capture droplets of variable mass as prescribed through some spatiotemporal flux function.
-To simplify the analysis based on the observations of Part I, the assumption that the mass flux vanishes along the contact line was applied so that explicit equations could be obtained for the Fourier coefficients of the contact line, see Eqs.\ \eqref{3D_ODE}.
-In these equations, like their analogous 2D counterpart (see Eqs.\ (30), Part I), the contributions of the rate of change of the droplet volume on the contact line shape were accounted for by incorporating time-dependent integral terms involving the mass flux.

-To assess the validity of the theory presented here and to explore some interesting physical phenomena associated with droplet spreading, we discussed a number of representative cases that contrasts our theory with simulations to the governing system, Eq.~\eqref{GovPDE}.
-In the majority of the cases considered, we observed excellent agreement between the outcomes of the analysis and the numerical solutions of the full equations, noting that the most optimal agreement is obtained with the hybrid model, particularly in cases when the contact line is more strongly deformed by the heterogeneities.
+In this part, we tackled the 3D geometry, building upon the work in Ref.~\cite{Savva2018} to include the additional terms required to capture droplets of variable mass as prescribed through some spatiotemporal flux function.
+To simplify the analysis based on the observations of Part I, the assumption that the mass transfer vanishes along the contact line was applied so that explicit equations could be obtained for the Fourier coefficients of the contact line, see Eqs.~\eqref{3D_ODE}.
+In these equations, like their analogous 2D counterpart (see Eqs.\ (17), Part I), the contributions of the rate of change of the droplet volume on the contact line shape were accounted for by incorporating time-dependent integral terms involving the mass transfer.
+To assess the validity of the theory presented here and to explore some interesting physical phenomena associated with droplet spreading, we discussed a number of representative cases that contrast our theory with simulations to the governing system, Eq.~\eqref{GovPDE}.
+In the all of the cases considered, we observed excellent agreement between the outcomes of the analysis and the numerical solutions of the full equations, noting that the most optimal agreement is obtained with the hybrid model, particularly in cases when the contact line is more strongly deformed by heterogeneities.